eviebat/KnowledgeSearch/README.md

 ![Capture2](https://user-images.githubusercontent.com/14208362/157765274-04bc4651-9faf-406b-ba1f-0723a6388f90.PNG)

 ## Searching
 Searching can be done by Title, Service, Config Item or the entire article.
 The user is also able to check different regional prefixes to search for a knowledge articles that relate to a specific region.
+By selecting these different options, a different SQL query is created to match the desired search.

 ![Capture](https://user-images.githubusercontent.com/14208362/157765398-894463b2-553e-47e4-ba7f-506521997a66.PNG)